 Rubrics are relatively easy to make and can be as simple as a column of criteria and then columns for rating.
 However, by using a rubric maker to not only create the tool but also to use it during the evaluation process, educators can gain an entirely new level of assessment and performance reporting.

 Benefits of a Rubric Software

 On top of having a software assist with tagging rubric criteria, another layer of reporting is available when educators use an assessment software that encompasses all of their student evaluation methods.
-As different assignments or assessments are used to measure student understanding of the same topic or course objective, the aggregation of that performance data can be incredibly valuable.
+When using different assignments or assessments to measure student understanding of the same topic or course objective, the aggregation of that performance data is incredibly valuable.
 By tagging rubrics AND more traditional, objective assessment types (such as multiple-choice question exams) with the same learning outcomes, faculty gain a complete picture of student performance, regardless of the method used to evaluate the student.

-Regardless of how a rubric is created or used, the goal of the rubric as an evaluation tool should remain the same: providing the educator with the ability to clearly and accurately communicate assignment requirements and objectively measure student knowledge.
-When a rubric software is used, not only is an objective assessment method gained, but the data that can be collected from these assessment tools also can provide incredibly valuable information and feedback to students and faculty—making this assessment method as useful as possible to all parties involved.
+Regardless of how a rubric is created or used, the goal of the rubric as an evaluation tool should remain the same: provide the educator with the ability to clearly and accurately communicate assignment requirements and objectively measure student knowledge.
+When using a rubric software, not only do you gain an objective assessment method, but the data collected from these assessment tools also provide incredibly valuable information and feedback to students and faculty—making this assessment method as useful as possible to all parties involved.

 Learn more about how ExamSoft’s Rubric tool can help with objectively assessing student assignments.